PurpleTree HR logo

 They’re eligible for auto enrolment.
 The €20,000 threshold applies to combined earnings across all employments.
 Each employer must enrol them and contribute based on the earnings paid by that employer.

-How PurpleTree Can Help You Prepare for the Auto Enrolment Pension
+How PurpleTree Can Help You With Auto Enrolment Pension Compliance

 Auto enrolment represents a significant change for Irish businesses.
-At PurpleTree, we’re helping SMEs get ready with:
+At PurpleTree, we’re helping SMEs navigate auto enrolment with:

 Compliance Audits